 The ongoing risk associated with financial stability and balancing the budget in future years remains, with the medium term financial plan demonstrating the Council's financial stability.
-There is an approved budget for 2021/22, and services are being delivered within the totality of that budget.
 Spending within budget continues to be closely monitored through the Business Transformation Steering Group with steps taken to realign spend where it is identified as being off target.